 - (1) English Language Arts 30-1 - (2) Four subjects from Group A, B and/or C. A maximum of one Group B may be presented for admission.
-In order to maximize their future program and course choices, all students are encouraged to present a broad range of subjects across Group A and C.
+In order to maximize their future program and course choices, all students are encouraged to present a broad range of subjects across Group A and C. - (3) Mathematics 30-2 may be used for admission, though Mathematics 30-1 is a prerequisite for required courses in some minors (see notes below).
+Only one of Mathematics 30-1 or 30-2 will be used for admission purposes.

 - (1) Students who wish to present a native language to fulfill a Group A admission requirement should contact the Faculty before applying for admission for further information.
 Proficiency is measured either by a test, administered by the University if such can be arranged, or by boards of examiners appointed by the University.
 Candidates having passed the required test of an Aboriginal language have their averages calculated on the remaining four matriculation subjects. - (2) Advanced Placement: Applicants who do not hold credit in prerequisite courses, but who feel they have sufficient knowledge, may be permitted registration in an upper level course.
 A placement test may be administered.
 These tests are normally conducted for language courses (e.g., Cree).
-See also §14.2.3. - (3) For a minor in Political Science students should present Social Studies 30 or 30-1. - (4) For a minor in Psychology students should present Pure Mathematics 30 or Mathematics 30-1. - (5) For a minor in Economics students should present Pure Mathematics 30 or Mathematics 30-1, and Mathematics 31 is recommended. - (6) For a minor in Mathematics students should present Pure Mathematics 30 or Mathematics 30-1. - (7) Students intending to declare a Business minor should present Pure Mathematics 30 or Mathematics 30-1.
+See also §14.2.3 - (3) For a minor in Political Science students should present Social Studies 30 or 30-1. - (4) For a minor in Psychology students should present Pure Mathematics 30 or Mathematics 30-1.